 Factors influencing cost include location, ease of cutting, surrounding areas, condition of the tree, and any additional work that may be required for extraction.
 If you don't have enough natural light due to large trees, you may have to take extreme measures and cut some shrubs and remove some branches.
 Your job is to take care of your trees as they care for you, knowing when to prune them and when to cut some of their branches.
 That makes it a little more cumbersome to access branches for cutting and increases the weight of the cut and.

 Whether you have a small backyard garden with small shrubs or a farm complete with huge trees, there will come a time when you'll have to take care of these trees and choose between cutting or trimming them easily.
-If you just start cutting branches off trees, you're not going to succeed.
+If you just start cutting branches off trees without proper knowledge, you're not going to succeed.